 What are we carrying with us?

 Two bikes, four panniers, a pair of small daypacks, and plenty of water bottles.
 We're trying to keep it light but also keep ourselves comfortable, given how long we'll be on the road.
-Here's our full gear list (including bicycle specs) in excruciating detail.
+Here's our full gear list (including bicycle specs), with tons and tons of detail.